 Setting up a CNAME with GoDaddy

-5. In the pop-up window that appears, select CNAME (Alias) from the Record Type drop-down menu.
+4. In the pop-up window that appears, select CNAME from the Type drop-down menu.
 You will then be asked to enter a "host" name, which will be the subdomain (or prefix) that appears before your domain itself.
 Again, most of our members prefer to use the host "www," resulting in a CNAME of www.MyDomain.com.
 However, the host for your CNAME can be set to any word you like.
 Other examples include:

 - If you'd like to use a CNAME of "archive.MyDomain.com", you would set your host to "archive."